 Clearly, given the foundation of the school, St. Aidan's places particular emphasis on high quality Religious Studies and Christian assemblies.
-The way in which the school is organised and run, as well the relationship between the students themselves and their teachers, is based on the Christian ethos that pervades every aspect of the school life.
+The way in which the school is organised and run, as well as the relationship between the students themselves and their teachers, is based on the Christian ethos that pervades every aspect of the school life.
 Religious Studies enjoys high status within the St. Aidan's curriculum with students studying the subject up to GCSE level achieving results that are among the best in the country.
 At the same time, much of our personal, social and citizenship programme is delivered under the Religious Studies umbrella with highly qualified staff bringing their expertise and experience to consideration of complex issues.

 Assemblies have a clear Christian focus and are genuine acts of worship.
 The twice-weekly Eucharist in the school chapel also enables students to experience and respect the corporate life of the Christian community.
-The school has a Worship Co-ordinator who organises celebrations of major festivals, as well as a Lay Chaplain who is at the forefront of supporting students in their Christian/social development.
+The school has a Lay Chaplain who organises celebrations of major festivals, as well as being at the forefront of supporting students in their Christian/social development.
 A 'thought for the day' is an important feature of school life and Christian Union groups meet on a regular basis.
-The St. Aidan's worship band, Aidan's Flame, is a hugely valued part of our community.
+The St. Aidan's worship band, Aidan's Flame, is a hugely valued part of our community and leads the music in assemblies on a regular basis.